 Explore the beautiful locations of Namibia's south, including the Kalahari Desert, Fish River Canyon, Lüderitz and Sossusvlei.
-View wildlife in spectacular stark settings; visit ancient fossils; walk through a rare Quiver tree forest; gaze upon magnificent canyon vistas, traverse surreal landscapes; experience the quaint town of Lüderitz in its wild, rugged setting; visit historical sites; climb towering and ancient dunes and much more in this week-long tour of the south.
+View wildlife in spectacular stark settings; visit the Mesosaurus Fossil Site; walk through a rare Quiver tree forest; gaze upon magnificent canyon vistas, traverse surreal landscapes; experience the quaint town of Lüderitz in its wild, rugged setting; visit historical sites; climb the towering and ancient dunes of Sossusvlei and much more in this week-long tour of the south.

 |2||Fish River Canyon||Canyon Roadhouse Campsite, Gondwana Collection||FB+|